andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

 And that's it.
 It felt like it worked really well.
 It didn't feel self-patronising either.
 By focussing on something mathematically simple, I just freed up space to grokk the process itself, and how it felt when it acted.
 I did also get a far better, and more explicit understanding of the nuances of the patterns inherant in the Addition Algorithm.

 ### Addition Patterns
-The end result of the working through of this problem following the chunking method was the solution, but also an awareness of the following patterns in the Addition Algorithm:
+The end result of the working through of this problem following the chunking method was not only the above solution, but also an awareness of the following patterns in the Addition Algorithm:

   * In any column, the sum-value is equal to the remainder of (the total of all values above it + carry-value) $/ 10$
   * In the right-hand column, there is no carry-value (or the carry-value is equivalent to $0$)